 To get a feel for the sail, here's a 30 second video clip of a day at sea with Tradition...

 One very short hour later, Prickly Pear emerges in the distance.

 The offshore cay is made up of two small islands, Prickly Pear East and West.
 Their landscape is similar to Anguilla's.
 Rugged and arid, they are both small islands, surrounded by crystal clear, blue seas.

 You approach the two islands from behind.
 As you head for the channel between them, the sailing can get tricky.
 Laurie and Deb stand on guard as you make your way through the passage.

 On the other side?

 The bay is large, clear and protected by a long reef you can see in the distance.
+There, big waves break.

+The tranquil seas take your breath away in a million shades of blue.
 The color is something out of a movie.
 Take a look...